Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 13 Image]({{ "/images/synapse/azure-adls2-config-13.png" | prepend: base }}){: .center-image }

 Now we need to create a "secret" (essentially a password) for this API.
-Click on `Certificates & secrets` on the left side of the screen.
+Click on `Certificates & secrets` on the left side of the screen

 ![Azure ADLS Config 14 Image]({{ "/images/synapse/azure-adls2-config-14.png" | prepend: base }}){: .center-image }